Shahinkhalajestani/shahin-microservices/README.md

 # shahin-microservices
-This project is based on learning purpose.
+This project is based for learning purpose.